 8. Don’t count on technology as a standalone solution

-The PM solutions market is flooded with automated systems, including apps, all claiming to have the answer to launching your successful continuous performance management initiative.
+The performance management solutions market is flooded with automated systems, including apps, all claiming to have the answer to launching a successful continuous performance management initiative.

 Technology can help with reminders and serve as a place to house meeting notes, but ensure that managers and employees meet “voice-to-voice,” whether in-person, by phone, or remote conferencing.
 Giving people “high-fives, claps, stars, and anonymous feedback lacks the human element.